 - FF 205 Fire Extinguisher Use - Required for all lab personnel.
 See Fire Prevention Services for more information.

 To assist lab departments with maintaining training requirements, EHS offers these additional courses:

 - OH 204 Compressed Gases - Compressed gas cylinders can be extremely hazardous when misused or abused.
-Compressed gas cylinders present a variety of hazards due to their pressure and/or content.
-This training provides information on how to safely handle and use compressed gases.
-This course is required for anyone who works with these cylinders.
+Compressed gas cylinders present a variety of hazards due to their pressure and/or content..
+This course is required for anyone who works in a lab with these cylinders.

 - OH 207 Biological Safety - Required for all lab employees working with biological hazards, e.g., infectious agents and recombinant DNA.